RSginer/flw-shopping/README.md

   - ✅ See cart total amount
   - ✅ Add product to  favorite products
   - ✅ List the favorite products
+  - ✅ Optimistic UI with rollback on server error
+  - ✅ Multiple device ready

 ### Getting Started 🎉